 Car crashes are a leading cause of death for children.
-In 2018, 636 children under age 13 were killed in motor vehicle crashes, according to Injury Facts.
+In 2020, 1,093 children 14 and under were killed in motor vehicle crashes, according to Injury Facts.
 Properly securing children in car seats that meet federal motor vehicle safety standards goes a long way in keeping them safe.
 The National Safety Council believes child restraint systems should go beyond state requirements, because too often state laws are no match for the laws of physics.

 Brooke Ice owes her life to a properly fitted car seat.
 Her mother had her car seat checked just two weeks before a very serious collision.
 Brooke, a firefighter, now plans to become a certified car seat technician.

-Recognizing the need to capture data from car seat check events, NSC led a groundbreaking effort to develop a standardized National Digital Car Seat Check Form in partnership with Tennessee Tech University iCube, child passenger safety technicians, and with support from the National Highway Traffic Safety Administration and AAA Northern California, Nevada & Utah.
+Recognizing this need, NSC led a groundbreaking effort to develop a standardized National Digital Car Seat Check Form (NDCF) in partnership with Tennessee Tech University iCube, certified child passenger safety technicians, and with support from the National Highway Traffic Safety Administration and AAA Northern California, Nevada & Utah.

 NSC has managed the National Child Passenger Safety Board since its inception in the late 1990s.
-Its mission is to oversee and maintain the technical quality and relevance of the curriculum for the National Child Passenger Safety Certification Training Program.
+Its mission is to save lives and prevent injuries by promoting child passenger safety through education, mentorship, engagement and innovation.
 Certified child passenger safety technicians and instructors work in the field to help families and caregivers safely transport children.

 According to noheatstroke.org:

 ● 55% of children who have died were under 2 years of age

 ● 52% were forgotten by caregiver (505 children)